apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

 Finally, when you submit your application, you must specify either a trustStore or a PEM-encoded certificate file to communicate with the resource staging server over TLS.
 The trustStore can be set with `spark.ssl.kubernetes.resourceStagingServer.trustStore`, or a certificate file can be set with `spark.ssl.kubernetes.resourceStagingServer.clientCertPem`.
-For example, our example that computes Pi may now look like
+For example, our SparkPi example now looks like this:
-this:

     bin/spark-submit \
       --deploy-mode cluster \